Eppstein: Buildings

-The ruins of the Eppstein castle (first mention in 1122 as "Ebbensten") give character to the old city centre of Eppstein.
+The ruins of the Eppstein castle, first mentioned as "Ebbensten" in 1122, is in the old city centre of Eppstein.
+The museum in the castle is housed in the single building within the castle walls which was spared breakup in the early 19th century.

-The museum in Eppstein's castle is in the one building within the castle walls which was spared breakup in the early 19th century.
-The museum contains baroque altar in the back, which Eppstein's Catholics acquired when they used the building as their chapel after the valley church (Talkirche) became Protestant during the Reformation.
-Upstairs are some books written by early travel writers who refer to Eppstein, including a copy of Dumas's Le chateau d'Eppstein, as well as paintings of the castle, some painted by members of one of the first painters' colonies in Germany—the "Kronberger Malerkolonie."
+The museum contains baroque altar in the back, which Eppstein's Catholics acquired when they used the building as their chapel after the Talkirche Eppstein (lit.
+'Eppstein valley church'), which today accommodates the evangelical parish, became Protestant during the European Reformation.
+Upstairs are some books written by early travel writers who refer to Eppstein, including a copy of Le chateau d'Eppstein by Alexandre Dumas, as well as paintings of the castle, some painted by members of one of the first painters' colonies in Germany—the Kronberger Malerkolonie.

-At the foot of the castle, in the middle of the historical old city, is the Talkirche (Valley Church), which today accommodates Eppstein's evangelical parish.

-Eppstein's turn-of-the-century train station (1903) has been newly renovated and houses not only an RMV counter (Rhine-Main bus and commuter train information counter), the Bürgerbüro (citizens' information center), but also a restaurant/cafe.